 With every application submission, you need to ensure you have attached sufficient evidence to the department, to ensure the case officer is easily convinced that your relationship is genuine.
 The stronger the application is, the higher the chances of it getting approved and, in some cases, processed in a timely manner.
 The focus must be on presenting in the best possible light the genuine nature of your relationship.

 Let us look at some of the things you should avoid when preparing your Australian partner visa:

 If your documents are not consistent throughout the application process, you might raise the concerns of your case officer, in which case the department might request further documents, which could delay your application as well as impact its outcome.

 Like most visa applications, the process is lengthy, and many documents are required to submit as part of your partner visa application, some of the information might crossover in some documents, which should remain consistent.
 This could include travel history, work details, contact details, information related to your relationship among many other documents and information submitted.

-In many occasions, the mistake is due to carelessness, in which case an honest mistake would seem as a lie to the case officer, this is why it’s better to triple check all your documents prior to submission, or get professional advice from a migration agent specialised in Australian partner visa applications.
+In many occasions, the mistake is due to carelessness, in which case an honest mistake would seem like a lie to the case officer, therefore it’s better to triple check all your documents prior to submission or get professional advice from a migration agent specialised in Australian partner visa applications.

 2. Insufficient Proof of Relationship

 When couples work on their partner visa application, they should remember that this is the only thing the case officer knows about them, so it shouldn’t be rushed or too brief, it needs to be detailed and outlined in-depth as much as possible since this is considered the foundation for your potential partner visa.